abrookins/quest/accounts/webinar_outline.md

     * Run migration
     * Explain analyze query with index - Database Panel
     * Should be index query
-    * May NOT be covering/index-only yet
+    * May NOT be index-only yet
         * VACUUM if needed
     * Run query again - should be index only
  * Partial indexes
      * Difference compared to regular index
         * Use to EXCLUDE common data from the index (better write perf, smaller index)
-     * Show analytics index
+     * Show analytics index analytics/models.py
      * Show analytics migrations 0012
      * Run migration
      * VACUUM
      * Run query again - should be index only

-## Caching and Redis [15]
+## Caching and Beyond Caching with Redis [15]
 * Using the caching framework
     * Why redis?
 The swiss-army knife of databases
     * Code [Settings.py - turn on caching with redis]
-    * Show middleware - will cache entire site in redis
+    * Show middleware -- will cache entire site -- disabled
     * Admin dashboard Redis version -- caching the calculated values in Redis
 * Session storage with Redis
     * Explanation